akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-* Finally, for the astute readers wondering about the purpose of that `extras` var -- some of the more complex algorithms need to define various additional layout properties, and this is a way of enabling just that.
-Subclassing the model would obviously be another option, however in this case it'd be by far less clean and effective (as should become apparent in next few moments).
+* Finally, for the astute readers wondering about the purpose of that `extras` var.
+Some of the more complex algorithms need to define various additional layout properties, and this is a way of enabling just that.
+Subclassing the model would obviously be another option, however it'd be by far less clean and effective (as should become apparent in next few moments).

 **The history of Tree Layouts**